anandvamsi/RedhatOpenshift/UserAddition.md

 htpasswd -c -B -b htpasswdsrikanth srikanth1 srikanth13XXX45
 ```

-Edit the existing secret add the above content.
+Edit the existing ocp/kubernetes secret and append the new user entry.